danielmulangu/Car-Perceptor/README.md

 Side note: Add APIs and create a database to store different prototypes side note
-Also to be added to the project documentation is the fact that the whole project will run as a command line program rather than the regular mobile or web app
+Also to be added to the project documentation is the fact that the whole project will run as a command line program rather than the regular mobile or web application